asengupta/javascript-training/README.md

 - Print out Dexpair's entry in `members`.
 - WFW adds 10 to every `age` in the object.
 EFPR.
 - WFW adds 10 to every `age` in the object, without mutation.
 EFPR.

+## General Coding Guidelines

+- Use `const` for declaring variables.
+- Avoid mutating maps and arrays in general.
+- Use good names for functions.
+- Don't make your functions too long.